 - Knife.
 Spyderco knife or the Buck knife.
-Either one is good and sharp.
-You should have one in your car anyway, so grab it from your car.
+Either one is good, high quality and sharp.
+You should have a survival knife in your car anyway, so grab it from your car.

 - Fire.
 BIC lighter or some other lightweight fire starter magnesium fire starting tool or matches are options.
 Fire is warmth, can sterilize water and can heat the knife so you can cauterize a wound.

 - Cash.
 Always have a stash in case of emergencies.
 In most cases, cash is a better more likely used prepper item than rope or a compass or other items.

 - A pack of gum.
 Consider a pack of gum, tin of mints, or hard candies.
 Something it gives you something fresh in a social emergency and something to suck on in a real emergency.
 Another item that fits multiple roles is lip balm.

 - Hygiene.
 A roll of toilet paper in a ziplock bag, inside a rolled up garbage bag.
 You want the garbage bag in case you are stuck in the car of a few days.
 Stash feminine hygiene products.
 Having a stash for ladies in the family or even just friends could make a big difference, and feminine pads can double as heavy gauze for a serious wound.

 - Gloves.
 Whether its hot or cold, wet or dry, make sure you have appropriate work gloves.

 - Blanket.
 Leave a wool blanket in your car so you can get some sleep, and possibly carry it if its cold and you are forced to walk home cross country.
 Items that are less critical below.

 - Cellphone charger.
 Consider a small lightweight portable crank/solar radio such as the RunningSnail Radio this is a fairly heavy object but the charger part is the key, it can keep your cellphone running.